Eritrea: D'mt

 Dʿmt was a kingdom that existed from the tenth to fifth centuries BC in what is now Eritrea and northern Ethiopia.
-Given the presence of a massive temple complex at Yeha, this area was most likely the kingdom's capital.
-Qohaito, often identified as the town of Koloe in the Periplus of the Erythraean Sea, as well as Matara were important ancient Dʿmt kingdom cities in southern Eritrea.
+Evidence of a massive temple complex at Yeha suggests that it was most likely Dʿmt's capital.
+Qohaito, often identified as the town of Koloe in the Periplus of the Erythraean Sea, and Matara were important Dʿmt cities located in southern Eritrea.

 The realm developed irrigation schemes, used plows, grew millet, and made iron tools and weapons.
-After the fall of Dʿmt in the fifth century BC, the plateau came to be dominated by smaller successor kingdoms.
-This lasted until the rise of one of these polities during the first century, the Kingdom of Aksum, which was able to reunite the area.
+After Dʿmt fell in the fifth century BC, the plateau was dominated by smaller successor kingdoms.
+This lasted until the first century, when one of these polities, the Kingdom of Aksum, was able to reunite the area.